 Heritage has been profoundly influenced by our owners, Therese & Robert Fenwick, second-generation Australian farmers who purchased our winery in 2019.
 After acquiring Heritage, the Fenwick family immediately cemented our focus on Tempranillo and Pinot Gris, by planting acres of highly prized land on the Cottonvale vineyard.
 In 2019, they began an ambitious program of replanting, while adopting an intimate block-by-block approach to farming to achieve the highest expression of our vineyard and the grape varieties we work with.

-“Great wines don’t come from a single vintage—they are the culmination of years of knowledge and experience” says John.
+“Great wines don’t come from a single vintage—they are the culmination of years of knowledge and experience” says Stephen.
 “Since 2005, I have had the incredible fortune to work with a beautiful vineyard to create wines that honor Heritage’s historic roots, while also helping to lay the foundation for the next fifty years.”

 In 2012, Heritage was honored by Halliday’s Dark Horse Winery.